MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-basic-windows-10-app-in-cpp.md

 ---
 ms.assetid: DC235C16-8DAF-4078-9365-6612A10F3EC3
-title: Create a Hello World app in C++/CX (Windows 10)
+title: Create a Hello World app in C++/CX (Windows 10/11)
-description: With Microsoft Visual Studio 2019, you can use C++/CX to develop an app that runs on Windows 10, including on phones running Windows 10.
+description: With Microsoft Visual Studio 2019, you can use C++/CX to develop an app that runs on Windows, including on phones running Windows.
 These apps have a UI that is defined in Extensible Application Markup Language (XAML). ms.date: 06/11/2018 ms.topic: article
-keywords: windows 10, uwp
+keywords: windows 10, uwp, windows 11
 ms.localizationpriority: medium
 ---
 # Create a "Hello, World!" app in C++/CX